cip2121/cip2121/README.md

 working on programming projects, and I believe joining a community in github would help me to learn the best practice in text analysis using any programming language.

-I recent hobby is hiking in the US national parks.
+My recent hobby is hiking in the US national parks.
 I have visited 15 national parks during the last 6 months, including Yosemite, Yellowstone, Grand Teton, Rocky Mountains, and many more.
 They are all gorgeous!
 I am looking to have another trip to Glacier National Park thins spring, and several national parks in Alaska during this early summer.